50 Best Happy Birthday Wishes For Pastor’s Wife

 Desperate

-This book is for moms who love their children to the depths of their souls but who have also curled up under their covers, fighting back tears, and begging God for help.
+This book is for moms who love their children to the depths of their souls.
+But perhaps you have also curled up under your covers, fighting back tears, and begging God for help.

-Whether you are struggling through a difficult time or difficult situation, the love of Christ woven in your work of the Lord still wins.
+You are struggling through a difficult time or difficult situation.
+However, the love of Christ woven in your work of the Lord still wins.

 Desperate: Hope for the Mom Who Needs to Breathe offers the story of one young mother’s honest account of the desperate feelings experienced in motherhood forged in the trenches of raising her four children.